Unfortunately, it’s very easy to fall prey to some simple plumbing mistakes, that can end up costing more time and money down the road.

 And, now for the tricky part, when you buy a new toilet it won’t come pre-assembled, you need to put everything that fits into the cistern together.

 When you are all done, connect the water supply, switch on the water and check for leaks.
-If you have any issues call your plumber on 1300 896 508, or even better, let Plumbers Direct install or replace your toilet for you!
+If you have any issues call 24 hour plumber 1300 896 508, or even better, let Plumbers Direct install or replace your toilet for you!

 When you need an emergency plumber, Plumber’s Direct are Sydney most trusted service for all your commercial plumbing needs.
 Plumbing systems are complicated, and if you or your tenants notice anything that seems wrong; blockages, knocking, leaks etc. call the team of emergency plumbers on 1300 896 508.
 With a plumbing service available 24/7 you know you can call a plumber out at any time of the day or night.